BrewPi/firmware/app/cbox/readme.md

 ```
 The resulting executable is  found at `target/cbox-gcc/cbox`.

-The cross compiled app is build on Particle's cross compile support for their firmware.
+The cross compiled app is built on Particle's cross compile support for their firmware.
 To see options, run `cbox -h`.

 Since the cbox app doesn't presently connect to the cloud, most of the options aren't relevant here.
 The executable still requires device keys, but these can be simply empty files.
 The device ID is needed.
 This is either passed as a command line parameter, or stored in a config file: